Jacob Lutz

-Jacob "Jake" Lutz (born February 12, 1999) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 14 for Joe Stearns.
+Jacob "Jake" Lutz (born February 12, 1999) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 14 for Joe Stearns.

 Lutz is not related to fellow driver Craig Lutz, who also competes in the Modified Tour, despite sharing the same last name.

 Lutz has previously competed in series such as the Race of Champions Asphalt Modified Tour and the Race of Champions Asphalt Sportsman Modified Series.
 In 2025, Lutz won the prestigious Race of Champions 250 at Lake Erie Speedway, his biggest career win to date.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)